General , Wills

 Who Claimed Prince’s Estate?

-Because Prince died intestate, the court had to determine his legal heirs.
-Dozens of people came forward claiming to be blood relatives.
-DNA testing eliminated the false claims.
+Prince died without creating a will so the court needed to decide which people would receive his assets.
+Multiple individuals appeared to claim they shared blood ties with the deceased person.
+The DNA testing process eliminated all false claims which emerged during the investigation.
 A judge ruled that six people qualified as heirs: his full sister Tyka Nelson and five half-siblings.

 Why Did the Case Drag On?